chrisyip/node-extensions/README.md

 `forEach`, `map`, `every`, `some`, `filter`, `reduce`, `reduceRight`, `indexOf`, and `lastIndexOf` are overried for performance concerned.

-Those methods are slower than [fast.js](https://github.com/codemix/fast.js) or [lodash](http://lodash.com), but still faster than built-in methods.
-The performance of package that uses built-in methods should be improved. *[Benchmarks](https://github.com/chrisyip/node-extensions/blob/master/benchmarks.md)*.
+The new methods are faster than built-in methods.
+By overriding the built-in methods, the general performances of using built-in methods should be improved.
+More details: [benchmarks](https://github.com/chrisyip/node-extensions/blob/master/benchmarks.md).

 ```js
 array.forEach(iterator).map(iterator)